 Sleep includes more than rest.
 Far more happens in your body when you go to sleep.
 Your brain does some unbelievable things while you are asleep.
 Knowing how the brain works at night and how sleep changes your body is mesmerizing.
 The knowledge about the sleep process will change your perspective on sleep completely.

-The 2 phases of sleep:
+The 2 stages of sleep:

-Sleep comprises of 2 phases, called Non-Rapid Eye Movement(NREM/Deep Sleep) and Rapid Eye Movement(REM) sleep.
+Sleep comprises of 2 stages, called Non-Rapid Eye Movement(NREM/Deep Sleep) and Rapid Eye Movement(REM) sleep.
 These do not exactly happen one after the other.
 Each of these happens in cycles, though some parts of NREM and REM sleep are spread throughout the night.

 Most of the NREM sleep occurs soon after you go to bed while the REM sleep happens during the second half or fag end of your sleep.